-In a little over a month – on May 25, to be precise – the EU's General Data Protection Regulation (GDPR) will take effect, and if your company is not in compliance, you risk incurring significant financial penalties.
+The EU's General Data Protection Regulation (GDPR) took effect on May 25, 2018.
+If your company is not in compliance by now, you risk incurring significant financial penalties.

-More than 50% of companies subject to GDPR will not be in full compliance with its requirements even by the end of 2018, according to Gartner.
+Still, more than 50 percent of companies subject to GDPR weren't in full compliance by the end of 2018, according to Gartner.
 That's a lot of exposure to the most significant compliance regulation to come along in many years.

 Jump to section: